Henry Phipps Jr.: Philanthropy

 Phipps believed that those who have achieved great wealth should give back for the public good and create institutions dedicated to that purpose.
 He was involved with a number of philanthropic causes, the best known of which is the Phipps Conservatory and Botanical Gardens in Schenley Park, an 1893 gift to the city of Pittsburgh.

 Among his many benevolent works, he also funded the Phipps Institute for the Study, Treatment and Prevention of Tuberculosis at the University of Pennsylvania.

 Another major project was funding The Henry Phipps Psychiatric Clinic at Johns Hopkins Hospital.
 In 1913 this supported the first inpatient facility in the United States for care of the mentally ill that was constructed as part of an acute care hospital.

 Phipps was an advocate for decent housing for the poor.
 In 1905 he funded the non-profit Phipps Houses to build affordable housing in New York City.
 He gave $1,000,000 to build tenement houses for "working people."
 Phipps Houses still operates to this day.
 Henry Phipps's great-grandson, Stuart S. Janney III, sits on its board of trustees.

-He was instrumental in establishment of Indian Agricultural Research Institute in 1905 at Pusa, Bihar, with financial assistance of Henry Phipps, Jr., an American philanthropist.
+He was instrumental in establishment of Indian Agricultural Research Institute in 1905 at Pusa, Bihar.
 Phipps was a family friend of Lady Curzon, who was a daughter of an American millionaire, and the wife of Lord Curzon, the Viceroy of India.
 Phipps stayed as a guest of the Curzons during his visit to India and left behind a donation of £30,000, which was used to establish the institute.
-He laid the foundation stone of the Agricultural Research Institute and college on 1 April 1905.
+He laid the foundation stone of the Agricultural Research Institute and college on April 1, 1905.